StanKold/First/README.md

-# First steps in coding with Java
+First steps in coding with Java some tasks for SoftUni